 The total surface of the monastery is rather large, so take plenty of time to visit it.
 Wander around through the colorful little streets, enjoy the vibrant colors of the flowers that decorate the monastery and get an insight on how the nuns lived here.

 Cost: It is rather expensive, 40 soles per person.
-But according to us, it’s definitely worth it.
+But in our opinion, it’s definitely worth it.

 3. Museo Santuarios Andinos